turingschool/backend-curriculum-site/module1/projects/event_reporter.md

 - [ ] Ruby methods used are logical and readable
 - [ ] Developer implements best-choice enumerable methods
 - [ ] Code is indented properly
 - [ ] Code does not exceed 80 characters per line
+- [ ] A directory/file structure provides basic organization via lib/ and/or /test

 ### 2. Breaking Logic into Components